gnosis/dex-liquidity-provision/README.md

 - Historical data simulations (Covers strategy 1 and 2)
 - Random walk simulations (possibly relevant to the price of `ETH` - strategy 2)

+### Address/Asset Management (Gnosis Multisig)

+- There will be enough funds that we will want to have them stored in a multisig with 7 owners and a threshold of 2 or 3.

+- Will require that the multi-sig has control over 4 (strategy 1) + 19 (strategy 2) accounts.

+- Richard mentioned a clever way for bot with limited functionality (deposit and place orders) and multi-sig to handle the processes, all other operations would require threshold signature.

 ### TODO

-- Step-by step increase of amounts addressed briefly in strategy description.

-  Could be done manually, or triggered via cronjob.
-If automated, would need to setup a kubernetes instance and possibly test first.

-- Address management (and set-up).
-Ideally this would be a small collection of safes with one (main) multi-sig.

-Will be useful to have control of 4 + 19 accounts.
-Ask @denis.
-Richard mentioned a clever way for bot with limited functionality (deposit and place orders) and multi-sig to handle the processes, all other operations would require threshold signature.
+- Complete pseudo code for Stategy 2
+- Complete pseudo code for scheduled giveaway orders
+- Expiry dates on giveaway orders?
 - Tracking the addresses / portfolios thereof / trading history This boils down to having metrics and is analogous to "how do we test if this works in reality"

+### Scrap Text from meeting notes:

+How is this implemented?
+Do we have the script ready ourselves (in that case generic for others to use)?
+Do we need re-balancing? → tracking portfolios. → who is in charge of alerting? → are brackets “jumped”